-Prerequisite: SOAN 1100 or 2100 or permission of the instructor An introduction to the anthropological study of war and aggression among tribal peoples.
+Prerequisite: SOAN 1100 or 2100 or permission of the

+An introduction to the anthropological study of war and aggression among tribal peoples.
 A number of theoretical viewpoints explaining the origins, causes, and consequences of conflict in non-state societies are examined, and some suggestions about their relevance to war and conflict in industrialized states are made.
-(Also listed under Peace and Conflict Studies)
+(Also listed as a Peace and Conflict Studies Emphasis Course)

-Advanced Topics in Sociology/Anthropology half unit SOAN 3381 half unit
+Advanced Topics in Sociology/Anthropology half unit

-Advanced Topics in Sociology/Anthropology
+Advanced Topics in Sociology/Anthropology half unit